 - Meaningful Name: Subverted: there's a Cluny Abbey in France, but the author says he wasn't aware of it at the time of writing.

-- Names to Run Away from Really Fast: Would you really want to be within 10 feet of anyone named Cluny the Scourge?!
+- Names to Run Away from Really Fast: His name seems to be well known across Mossflower.
+Would you really want to be within 10 feet of anyone named Cluny the Scourge?!